Viacheslav-Romanov/wheel-spinner/README.md

       Click the navigation menu in the upper right-hand corner of the page.
       Select Home.
 Under *Project info*, copy the *Project number*.
 For example:
       *57344078235*.
+3. Enable Google Sheets and Picker APIs in the cloud console for your project

 ### Host the app on your local machine ###